duckduckgo/duckduckgo-privacy-extension/docs/blocking-algorithm.md

 This list will identify which of those requests to block, or in some cases, substitute.

-The list consists of domains to match against asset requests, and specific rules - both blocking and whitelists - to match against the full URL, as well as exceptions and default conditions, to determine whether the URL is a tracker and can be blocked.
+The list consists of domains to match against asset requests, and specific rules - both blocking and allowlists - to match against the full URL, as well as exceptions and default conditions, to determine whether the URL is a tracker and can be blocked.

 ---